Ex-Irish soldier Lisa Smith jailed for 15 months for IS membership

 The judge told the court that Smith’s online communications with various people showed that “her eyes were wide open” to the situation in the land to which she “fervently wished” to return.

-He added that she had pledged allegiance to the organisation which al-Baghdadi led, and that she knew the organisation was unlawful, and that it was not conventional or religious.
+He added that she had pledged allegiance to the organisation al-Baghdadi led, and that she knew the organisation was unlawful, and that it was not conventional or religious.

 Register for free to continue reading